Live Chat

 How does Ozempic work?

-Ozempic functions as a GLP-1 agonist in the body.
+Ozempic contains semaglutide, which functions as a GLP-1 agonist in the body.
 By mimicking essential hormones that assist in insulin release, semaglutide increases the output of insulin from the pancreas and lowers the amount of sugar released from the liver.
-These functions regulate blood sugar levels for type 2 diabetes patients and reduce appetite, aiding in weight management.
+These functions regulate blood sugar levels for type 2 diabetes patients.
+Its appetite reduction effect is what makes it a popular off-label drug for weight management.

 Currently, Ozempic is approved for long-term use, but it is important to check in with your physician regularly.
 If you plan to become pregnant, you should stop using Ozempic at least two months before trying to conceive.